A disabled woman navigating a pavement with accessibility barriers in Darlington town centre

 Getting from A to B Shouldn't Be This Hard

-Stylised image of a bus stop in Hartlepool in the evening, a bus if moving in the background.
-On the bus stop advertising is person sitting in a wheelchair with their fists in the air, showing lack of accessible transport options
+Stylised image of a bus stop in Hartlepool in the evening, a bus is moving in the background.
+On the bus stop advertising is a person sitting in a wheelchair with their fists in the air, showing lack of accessible transport options

 After 7pm, wheelchair users in Hartlepool face severely limited transport options.
 (Image: Evening bus stop in Hartlepool)